veraPDF/veraPDF-apps/README.md

     mvn clean install

 #### Testing the build
-You can test your build by running the GUI application from the VeraPDF Library GUI `gui` sub-module.
+You can test your build by running the greenfield GUI application from the `greenfield-apps` sub-module.

-    java -jar gui/target/gui-${project.version}.jar
+    java -jar greenfield-apps/target/greenfield-apps-${project.version}.jar

 Where `${project.version}` is the current Maven project version.
 This should bring up the veraPDF GUI main window if the build was successful.